Ludoviccccc/SimulateurGPT/README.md

 ## Visualisation

-For a random exploration we wish to have nice visualisation that show divsersity.
-Here an exploration of 100 iterations, with random programs of 100 instructions. default parameters:
+For a random exploration we wish to have nice visualisation that show divsersity with file `visu.py` Here an exploration of 100 iterations, with random programs of 100 instructions. default parameters:
 ```